lkinkelin/kubi/Readme.md

 It manages authorization and authentication of users/admins/other profiles on K8S clusters, manages multi-tenancy, and performs a few minor side tasks.

-Disclaimer: to understand properly Kubi project, you should be familiar with authentication and authorization concepts in Kubernetes.
+Note: to understand properly Kubi project, you should be familiar with authentication and authorization concepts in Kubernetes.
 Those docs are good starting points. https://kubernetes.io/docs/concepts/security/controlling-access/ https://kubernetes.io/docs/reference/access-authn-authz/authentication/